MiDataInt/midataint.github.io/_docs/usage.md

 at the starting page instead of a data package.
 You will pick up where you left off when you saved the file.

-Bookmarks are an extremely useful way to preserve the stage of and app that generated a figure for a manuscript, etc. You can also reload an old bookmark to add new data to it, etc.
+Bookmarks are extremely useful for preserving the state of an app that generated a figure for a manuscript, etc. You can also reload an old bookmark to add new data to it, etc.

 ## Tool suite development